 In literature classes during my college days, I was taught to analyze the works of great authors.
 At times, however, it seemed as if I was encouraged to search for and find fault with literary giants.
-As a non-literary giant, this was humorous to me.
-I had not yet learned the difference between inappropriate judgment (faultfinding) and appropriate judgment (discernment).
+As a non-literary giant, this was both humorous and frustrating to me.
+I later came to understand that what I called “faultfinding” was actually an exercise in discernment and analysis.

 Will you join me this week as we seek discernment instead of faultfinding?